oh-jinwoo94/gkm-align/README.md

 * 'HBB.to_align' contains genomic coordinate ranges of human and mouse HBB Locus Control Regions that gkm-align will perform alignment.
 * -d ../../data/genomes specifiy directory containing hg38/ and mm10/, each containing chromosome.fa. \
 * -g masker_models.txt specify gkm-SVM genome background model to use for repeat masking.
 * -p 50: uses 50 parallel threads.
 Set to -p 1 if resource unavailable.
+* -o and -n each specify output directory and output file prefix.

 3) Mapping mouse HBB-LCR enhancers to human.
 <pre>